zlxi02/liquid-glass-panel/README.md

 ## 🔮 Future Enhancements

 - [ ] Add actual form validation
-- [ ] Implement keyboard shortcuts (Cmd+K)
-- [ ] Add more notification types (error, warning)
-- [ ] Support for multiple toasts
-- [ ] Add priority and label selection
-- [ ] Implement assignee picker
-- [ ] Add markdown support for description
 - [ ] Connect to actual API/backend

 ## 📝 License

-MIT License - feel free to use this project for learning and inspiration!
+MIT License - feel free to use this project for learning or inspiration.

-## 🙏 Acknowledgments

-- **Linear**: For setting the bar for modern SaaS UI/UX
-- **Apple**: For popularizing glassmorphism
-- **The Design Community**: For continuous inspiration

 ---

-Built as a design study project
+Built as a design exercise.